The Melee Library

 Pikachu’s uair has lots of weird hitboxes.
 This is how they work.

 Up to date match up information by the best Pikachu player in the world.
-At the time of posting this, only Fox was complete.
+At the time of posting this, only Fox and Falco are completed.

 Pikachu's and Pichu's up-b cancels all knockback momentum on the 14th frame.